Linux DM Multipath: Configuration file

 The configuration file /etc/multipath.conf makes many of the DM-MPIO features user-configurable.
 The multipath command and the kernel daemon multipathd use information found in this file.
 The file is only consulted during the configuration of the multipath devices.
 Changes must be made prior to running the multipath command.
-Changes to the file afterwards will require multipath to be executed again.
+Changes to the file afterward will require multipath to be executed again.

 The multipath.conf has five sections: